 Today many Blancpain enthusiasts continue to ask for new 40mm Fifty Fathoms models because the current 45mm FF ref 5015 is too large for their taste.

-The fact that the Tribute to MilSpec and the Ocean Commitment III have delivered on that wish in very limited quanities only, does not satisfy those asking… but look at the diversity of the Trilogy series!
+The fact that the Tribute to MilSpec and the Ocean Commitment III have delivered on that wish in very limited quantities only, does not seem to fully satisfy those asking… but look at the diversity of the Trilogy series!
 There are a plentiful of 40mm Blancpain Trilogy sports watches available in the second hand market, sometimes even NOS, but why don’t those get the attention they deserve?

 This overview is built on the already existing excellent research done by Oliver Meindl, a Blancpainblog member and long term Blancpain connoisseur.
 In agreement with Oliver I have added some pieces, took some out, changed his personal conclusions against my own, but used a lot of the material he already assembled a few years ago.
 Thank you very much, dear Oliver, for your support to get this overview done!

 The photos used for this report are from the net, and most of them are in poor quality.
 First, I would like to credit and thank all those who provided those photos without me knowing them, secondly I apologize for the poor quality, but we need to keep in mind that the Blancpain Trilogy series was alive in a more analog environment, so material is scarce.

 Therefore, concluding this report, I shall share some photos I was able to take of a first series Fifty Fathoms Trilogy with opaline dial and a Concept 2000 Air Command, providing some more detail:

 I hope you enjoyed this overview and find it helpful to navigate through the Blancpain Trilogy series.